How to work out your golf handicap

 The higher the Slope Rating, the greater the difference expected between the scores of those scratch and bogey golfers—but it doesn’t necessarily mean that one course is more difficult than another.
 The best thing to remember here is the higher the Slope Rating, the more strokes a Bogey Golfer will need to play it.

-how to work out your golf handicap
+How to calculate your golf handicap

 Your Handicap Index is measured by using your eight best scores from your 20 most recent rounds.